-If the ACC system brings your vehicle to a standstill while following the vehicle in front, your vehicle will resume motion without any diver intervention if the vehicle in front starts moving within two seconds.
+In the event that the ACC system brings your vehicle to a standstill while following the vehicle in front, your vehicle will resume motion, without the need for any driver action, if the vehicle in front starts moving within two seconds.

-If the vehicle in front does not start moving within two seconds of your vehicle coming to a standstill, the driver will either have to push the RES (resume) button, or apply the accelerator pedal to reengage the ACC to the existing set
+If the vehicle in front does not start moving within two seconds of your vehicle coming to a standstill, the driver will either have to push the RES button, or press the accelerator to reengage the ACC to the existing set speed.